Vietnam Veterans & Veterans Motorcycle Club

 Note: This page could not have been compiled without the support of the those members of the VVMC, VMC and Cast Member of Stone - Zonk 'Take the Trip'.

-On Saturday 12th December 1998, the licensing of 'Casper' to VVMC aligned with the 1998 Stone 25th Anniversary Ride, where 30,000 motorcyclists gathered in Sydney to mark the anniversary of the film and recreate the funeral ride, departing from the old toll gates at Berowra on the outskirts of Sydney, up the coast road to Burleigh Ranch, Raymond Terrace.
+On Saturday 12th December 1998, the licensing of 'Casper' to VVMC aligned with the 1998 Stone 25th Anniversary Run, where 30,000 motorcyclists gathered in Sydney to mark the anniversary of the film and recreate the funeral ride, departing from the old toll gates at Berowra on the outskirts of Sydney, up the coast road to Burleigh Ranch, Raymond Terrace.
 The VVMC accepted the invitation by Sandy to lead the 25th Anniversary Ride, directly behind the Grave Diggers, who wore the original colours in honour of the event.

-Note: On one hand there was the tragic motorcycle road accident and on the other hand it was the largest biker event in Australian history.
-A member of the Maitland Gladiators MC was killed when 50 motorcycles crashed during the commemorative ride on the F3 motorway... at the cobbs road overpass near Tuggerah, north of Sydney.
-Twelve people were injured including Angry Anderson, who sustained a broken arm, neck injuries and concussion.
-Angry Anderson is the lead singer of Rose Tattoo and patron to the VVMC NSW Chapter.
 Police stated that 'a motorcycle and a small red car coming onto the freeway from an entrance ramp collided, triggering a huge pile-up that brought 50 riders crashing down'.
 Entertainer Normie Rowe said 'some of the riders were travelling too fast when a car, a Daihatsu Charade entered the motorway'.
 The Stone Run ended for many riders at the accident, with dozens injured and riders getting 'thumped' by outlaws enraged over the loss of their brother.
 The freeway was closed in both direction for 5 hours, causing a 4km back-up of traffic and long delays as space was cleared for the two rescue helicopters to land at the scene.
 NRMA Careflight crewman stated that 'there were smashed bikes all over the road and injured riders sprawled between them... it was an absolute mess'.
 Sandy summed it up the best after listening to 'Alice' from the Gladiators MC speaking on stage on the loss of fellow Gladiator 'Herm' earlier in the day.
 'I guess it covers every emotion, mutual bliss, to complete loss, to complete failure, the feelings of having killed somebody... the culture dictates that tragedy must be overcome through the celebration of life'.

 In 1990 the NSW members of the VVMC approached the Outlaw Motorcycle Council (a co-op of the five senior 1% Clubs) and sought approval to start the VVMC as a three piece back patch Club.
 Approval was given by the Outlaw Motorcycle Council after negotiations spanning a total of three years.
 Approval was given on the following conditions:

-1. The initial VVMC Club colours were to be black and tan (NSW Chapter during initial request had its colours as black and gold, and amended their colours to black and tan to avoid any confusion about their identity within the biker community; thus, the NSW Chapter of the VMC is the only Chapter to have its colours, black and tan, while the rest of the NSW Chapters are black and gold)
+2. The initial VVMC Club colours were to be black and tan (NSW Chapter during initial request had its colours as black and gold, and amended their colours to black and tan to avoid any confusion about their identity within the biker community; thus, the NSW Chapter of the VMC is the only Chapter to have its colours, black and tan, while the rest of the NSW Chapters are black and gold)

-2. The VVMC was to have a sunset clause; thus, in the agreement, when the last VVMC member died so did the VVMC colours, and
+4. The VVMC was to have a sunset clause; thus, in the agreement, when the last VVMC member died so did the VVMC colours, and

-3. Only those who had been deployed into active service in Vietnam were permitted to wear the VVMC cut and back patch.
+5. Only those who had been deployed into active service in Vietnam were permitted to wear the VVMC cut and back patch.

 1. Sydney

-2. Canberra (Federal), and
+2. Canberra, and

 3. Northern Rivers.

 Western Australia was the first VVMC to seize the opportunity to expand; however, when other State Presidents returned to their respective Chapters, they were unable to influence collective agreement or total compliance from Club members.
-Discontent, resentment and rejection to re-brand the VVMC to the VMC fractured various Clubs, causing a small number of Vietnam Veterans to retire, leave the organisation, or reference the clause 'that when the last Vietnam Veteran dies, the patch dies', insinuating they will die with their patch; thus, a small number of Chapters were approved to amalgamate the two patches into one Chapter (VVMC & VMC); however, most Vietnam Veterans believed that the VVMC should not include modern Veterans, with suggestions proposed that the modern Veteran should create their own Club (initial rejection of modern Veterans defined a monumental moment in the creation and existence of other Military Clubs).
+Discontent, resentment and rejection to re-brand the VVMC to the VMC fractured various Clubs, causing a small number of Vietnam Veterans to retire, leave the organisation, or reference the clause 'that when the last Vietnam Veteran dies, the patch dies', insinuating they will die with their patch; thus, a small number of Chapters were approved to amalgamate the two patches into one Chapter (VVMC & VMC); however, most Vietnam Veterans believed that the VVMC should not include modern Veterans, with suggestions proposed that the modern Veteran should create their own Club; thus, initial rejection of modern Veterans defined a monumental moment in the creation and existence of other Military Clubs.

 At the 2013 NAGM in Townsville all NSW Chapters Presidents agreed to rebrand the VVMC into the VMC.
+Note: Townsville Chapter was disbanded Thursday 08 August 2024.

 In the spring of 2013, the Sydney Chapter of the VVMC unanimously agreed to become a VMC in NSW.